raoul2000/yii2-workflow/guide/about-workflows.md

 ```

 That being said, if you know what you are doing you can of course use the `status` attribute directly to perform some operations.
 In this
-case remember that when the `status` value is set by the *SimpleWorkflowBehavior* the absolute form of status id is used.
+case remember that when the `status` value is set by the *SimpleWorkflowBehavior* the absolute form of status id is used (e.g workflowId/statusId).

 ## Workflow Tasks